 158:24:48 Duke: 11, Houston.
 We got you back now on the High Gain.
 Did you copy all that, Buzz?
 Over.

 158:24:51 Aldrin: Yeah, I think so.
 I - I thought maybe that Noun 20 was one of those that you could never load from the DSKY, and that still may be.
-Maybe it was loaded just for the short period of time, and then when the counters read the - the gimbal angles, why they changed it back to what they actually are.
+Maybe it was loaded just for a short period of time, and then when the counters read the - the gimbal angles, why they changed it back to what they actually are.
 But in the meantime, the DAP saw this different number.
 Is that right?

 158:25:17 Duke: Well, our guidance guy was telling me that you can actually load those ACDUs, the actual CDUs, but we'll - we're checking on that.
 Over.